arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-6.md

 let expression = buildExpression 42 79 Sum
 ```

 Sure, that's trivial.
-But you don't want an expression; you want a
+But, first: you don't want an expression; you
-parser of expressions.
+want a parser of expressions.
+Also, you don't have those values.
+You

-Now, imagine that you already have *a parser of integers* and *a
-parser of operations*.
-How to combine them?
-You cannot feed
+have *parsers* of those values.
+You cannot feed `buildExpression` with
-`buildExpression` with parsers: it wants *the result of parsing*.
+parsers: it wants *the result of parsing*.

 Fear not!
 You can lift `buildExpression` into the magic world of
 parsers, so that it becomes a `buildExpressionOnSteroids`.
 It will